pChitral/SMS-Spam-Classifier/readme.md

 A machine learning model that classifies text messages as either "spam" or "ham" using natural language processing techniques.
 This repository contains the code for training the model, as well as a web app that allows users to input text messages and receive a classification.

-The web app is deployed on Heroku and can be accessed at [[INSERT HEROKU APP URL HERE](https://chitralpatil-spam-classifier.herokuapp.com/)].
+The web app is deployed on Heroku and can be accessed at [[ HEROKU APP](https://chitralpatil-spam-classifier.herokuapp.com/)].

 ## Table of Contents